Mitski: 2018–2022: Be the Cowboy and Laurel Hell

-Mitski shared her new song, "Cop Car", in January 2020, a never-released piece from the soundtrack of The Turning.
-She was featured in the song "Susie Save Your Love" from Allie X's album, Cape God, released in February 2020.

-On October 29, 2020, it was announced that Mitski would provide the soundtrack to the graphic novel This Is Where We Fall.
-The sci-fi Western story written by Chris Miskiewicz and Vincent Kings "unpacks themes of theology, death, and the afterlife".
-Of the project, Mitski said, "It was exciting to make a soundtrack for a comic book, It allowed me to work outside of my usual songwriting form and try to approach it like a score, but without any of the cues that come with working alongside a moving image, which ended up being both freeing and challenging.
-I hope the end result helps to immerse you in the story!"
-A country song called "The Baddy Man" was released as the first preview from the soundtrack on March 5, 2021.
-Z2 Comics released the album on cassette with the standard hardcover novel on May 5, 2021.
-A limited-edition deluxe vinyl was also released.
-At the moment, Z2 has no plans to put the soundtrack on streaming services.

 On October 4, 2021, Mitski announced on her social media that she would be releasing a new single, "Working for the Knife", the next day as the lead single to her upcoming sixth studio album.
 The song would later be named the 7th best song of 2021 by Pitchfork.
 Soon after the song's release, Mitski announced her 2022 European and North American tour.
 She followed it up with "The Only Heartbreaker" on November 9, 2021.
 The same day, Mitski announced her sixth studio album, Laurel Hell, would be released just before her European and North American tour, called Laurel Hell Tour, on February 4, 2022.
 On December 7, 2021, "Heat Lightning" was released as the third single from the album.
 On January 12, 2022, "Love Me More" followed as the fourth single from Laurel Hell.
 In March 2022, "The Only Heartbreaker" peaked at number-one on the Billboard Adult Alternative Airplay chart.
 On March 4, 2022, Mitski was announced as one of the performers for the Glastonbury Festival, scheduled for June 22–26, 2022.

 On April 19, 2022, Mitski's cover of "Glide", from the soundtrack of All About Lily Chou Chou, was released on streaming services.
 The song was previously available as a bonus track on physical versions of Laurel Hell and was used in the 2022 film After Yang.
 Mitski appears on the song "This Is a Life" from the soundtrack for the 2022 film Everything Everywhere All at Once.
 The song also features David Byrne and Son Lux, for which she was nominated for an Academy Award for Best Original Song in 2023.